How Long Does It Take To Buy A House? A Step-By-Step Timeline

 You want to carefully select your agent because they will be your advocate throughout the home buying process, so don’t be afraid to ask questions.
 Here are a few that might help you find the best agent or REALTOR®:

 - How long have you worked in real estate?

-- What makes you different from other agents?
+- What makes you different from other real estate agents?

-- Will you be able to work within my schedule?
+- Will you be able to work with my schedule?

 - How much do you charge?